dugarsumit/makehuman_blender/README.md

 # A tool for generating RGB and depth images of human poses

-This project helps you create random human poses with the help of Makehuman and then generates their rgbd data using Blender.
+This project helps you create random human poses with the help of Makehuman and then generates their rgb and depth data using Blender.
+The main motivation for this project was scarcity of existing datasets for human body segmentation from depth images.
+The data generation pipeline is capable of generating different body types and poses and thus creating a varied and large database of depth and segmented images.

 ![](flow.png)
 For more details read section 3.2 of this [report](https://dugarsumit.github.io/files/idp-report.pdf)